bpmct/cdr-images/hackazon-project/README.md

 ![Coder new service screen](https://user-images.githubusercontent.com/22407953/99200960-88d1b100-2776-11eb-8c27-d6f91965fe06.png)

 ### Step 4: Add the XSStrike service (optional)
 Allow users to add XSStrike, a vulnerability detection tool, to their environments.
 Simply terminal into the service and type `python xsstrike.py` to use the tool.
-I am using[femtopixel/xsstrike](https://hub.docker.com/r/femtopixel/xsstrike) from the Docker Hub.
+I am using [femtopixel/xsstrike](https://hub.docker.com/r/femtopixel/xsstrike) from the Docker Hub.

 The entrypoint for the service is `/bin/sh` so the user can run XSStrike at will, it does not need to be running in the background.